Neppington/Neppington.github.io/README.md

 **RESULT**: You will be redirected to the view/update page for the .yml file.

 3. Select the **pencil icon** found at the header of the code.
-4. Type in `title:` below the currently-used lines, and choose a title name (eg. "My resume site!").
+4. Type in `title:` below the currently-used lines, and choose a title name (eg. *title: My resume site!*).
 5. Select **Commit changes.**

 **Congratulations!
 Your site should now be completely set up and look stylish, to boot!**